nk2655/DA_Project_3_Data-Wrangling-with-mongoDB-openStreetMap/README.md

 # Data-Wrangling-with-mongoDB-OpenStreetMap

-Description of Project
+### Description of Project
 • Downloaded map of San Jose from https://www.openstreetmap.org and used data munging techniques to clean the OpenStreetMap data.
 • Technologies Used: pandas, re, ET, pymongo, json

+### Run Instruction
+1 - You have to installed python 2.7 and mongoDB before run this project.
+2 - Run Jupyter notebook and mongoDB.
+3 - Run shape.py to cleaning data and export a json file to mongoDB.
+4 - Run pynb file to analyze data.

 ### Description of scripts
 ##### 1) street.py
 This file use for data wrangling, it will audit street name and corret them.